 I like sports metaphors, and it’s such a great opportunity to use one.
 You’re wearing the same color jersey and you have to do what’s best for the team.
+Resolving conflict shouldn’t be about what is best for me, or best for him, but what is best for our “team.”
 When we extend grace to our partner, it’s for the good of our team.
 It sounds super obvious, but remembering that we are on the same team can quickly change how I approach conflict.

 Assume the Best

 “If you don’t like someone, the way he holds his spoon will make you furious.
 If you do like him, he can turn his plate over into your lap and you won’t mind.” – Oscar Wilde

 I first read this quote in one of Ruth Soukop’s books and it kind of blew my mind.
 My preconceived notions about a person will heavily taint the way I view them and their actions.
 A comment from my husband that might have been meant as a compliment can easily be taken as an insult, if I’ve already determined in my head that he has ill intent towards me.
 Despite his best effort to show me love; I will never feel loved by my husband if I filter his words and actions with the determination that he is against me.